ElzevanderWerf/LoLa/exp2/Experiment2.md

 ## Results analysis
 **See results and analysis folders**
-1. The results were downloaded from Google Forms as TSV files in `results/TSVs`.
+1. The results per survey were downloaded from Google Forms as TSV files in `results/TSVs`.
+Note that there were 6 different surveys, because each of the 3 surveys had 2 versions (one for the Barcelona researchers and one for the newly recruited students, because the student version included two extra questionts: (1) about participation in the experiment of Study 1, and (2) asked for their payment info).
 The script in `analysis/preprocessing.py` performs some preprocessing to make them more readible and transform them into CSVs, written to the folder `results/CSVs`.
 2. The python scripts `personalQs.py` and `nli.py` perform several analyses on the results, writing the results to the command line.
 For Fluency Ranking, the *TrueSkill* adaptation of Sakaguchi et al. (2014) is used, extracted from [WMT-TrueSkill](www.github.com/keisks/wmt-trueskill).
 The script in `fr.py` processes the rankings into a CSV readible by *TrueSkill*.
 3. The results are reported and discussed in my master thesis.